 Items for the Household you SHOULD Stockpile to Save Money

 Stockpiling household items is a fantastic long term money-saving strategy that all homes should do, even if it is on a small scale.
-We aren’t saying go out and buy 1000 rolls of toilet paper – but the traditional method of stockpiling.
+We aren’t saying go out and buy 1000 rolls of toilet paper (especially during the height of Covid – don’t do that – that’s a douche-knuckle move) – but the more traditional method of stockpiling.
 That is – buying non-perishable goods, both edible and consumable, that your household uses on a regular basis when those items are on sale.

 Who Should Stockpile?